ludwiggj/scala-finance-gadget/README.md

 | ^ M&G Feeder of Property Portfolio I Fund Acc | 25/09/2015 | Investment Regular       | 200.00   |           | 25/09/2015 | 1,344.54 | 14.8750      |                  |
 | F&C Responsible UK Income 1 Fund Inc          | 11/09/2015 | Sale for Regular Payment |          | 25.67     | 11/09/2015 | 136.40   | 18.8187      |                  |

-The transaction flat files are again stored in the **reports** directory.
+The transaction flat files are stored in the **data** directory.
 The format of a transactions flat file name is:

 **txs_YY_MM_DD_\<userName\>.txt**